MobilityData/GTFS_Schedule_Best-Practices/index.md

 <h3 id="amend">How to propose or amend published GTFS Best Practices</h3>

 GTFS applications and practice evolve, and so this document may need to be amended from time to time.
-To propose an amendment to this document, open a pull request in GitHub and advocate for the change.
+To propose an amendment to this document, open a pull request [in the GTFS Best Practices GitHub repository](https://github.com/rocky-mountain-institute/gtfs-best-practices) and advocate for the change.
 The GTFS Best Practices Working Group will meet quarterly to discuss and approve selected changes.

 <h2 id="working-group">GTFS Best Practices Working Group</h2>

 The GTFS Best Practices Working Group consists of public transportation providers, developers of GTFS-consuming applications, consultants, and academic organizations to define common practices and expectations for GTFS data.
 The goals of this working group are to support greater interoperability of data data.
+To join the working group, email [gtfs@rmi.org](mailto:gtfs@rmi.org).

 Members of this working group include: